PeppeL-G/jsml/core/documentation.md

 ### Basic usage
 Simply call the corresponding function to create a new HTML element of that type.
-When you call it, you can pass it its content through its arguments.
+When you call it, you can pass it its content as the arguments.
 Call the method `getAsHtmlString()` to get the HTML structure as HTML code.

 ```js
 import { H1 } from '@jsml/core'